Can Movies Be Termed As BRANDS?

-A movie can be termed as brand if it covers these aspects if not all at least few:
+A movie can be termed a brand if it covers a few of these aspects:

-The movie should have emotional connect with the audience.
+The movie should have an emotional connection with the audience.

-A movie can be termed as a Brand when it becomes CULT classic.
+A movie can be termed as a Brand when it becomes a CULT classic.

-Becomes a cash cow (by selling copyrights) for production house over a period of time.
+Becomes a cash cow (by selling copyrights) for the production house over a period of time.

 Be relevant (in sync) with current times.

-To sum it up, if a movie is able to connect with its audience, generate money for the houses in the long run and has a strong recall it can be termed as a brand.
+Branding is a term that is used to describe a company or product's ability to generate interest and profits.
+It can be said that if a movie is able to connect with its audience, generate money for the houses in the long run, and has a strong recall it can be termed as a brand.